J. J. Arcega-Whiteside: Philadelphia Eagles

-Arcega-Whiteside was drafted by the Philadelphia Eagles in the second round (57th overall) of the 2019 NFL Draft.
+Arcega-Whiteside was selected by the Philadelphia Eagles in the second round (57th overall) of the 2019 NFL draft.
 In Week 13, in the 37–31 loss to the Miami Dolphins, Arcega-Whiteside caught one pass for 15 yards for his first professional touchdown.
-Overall in 2019, he caught ten passes for 169 yards and one touchdown.
+In 2019, he caught ten passes for 169 yards and one touchdown.

 In Week 6 of the 2020 season against the Baltimore Ravens, Arcega-Whiteside caught his first two-point conversion and recovered a Miles Sanders fumble for a touchdown in the 30–28 loss.
 Arcega-Whiteside was placed on the reserve/COVID-19 list by the Eagles on November 19, 2020, and activated on December 2.
 Overall, his second season was less productive, catching only 4 passes over 8 games played.

 Arcega-Whiteside entered the 2021 season fifth on the Eagles wide receiver depth chart.
 He was placed on injured reserve on January 10, 2022.
 He finished the season with just two catches for 39 yards and no touchdowns through 16 games.

 During the 2022 offseason, Arcega-Whiteside converted from wide receiver to tight end.

 Seattle Seahawks

-On August 15, 2022, Arcega-Whiteside was traded to the Seattle Seahawks for cornerback Ugo Amadi.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He was released on November 1, 2022.
+On August 15, 2022, Arcega-Whiteside was traded to the Seattle Seahawks in exchange for cornerback Ugo Amadi.
+He was waived on August 30, and signed to the practice squad the next day.
+Arcega-Whiteside was released on November 1.

+Atlanta Falcons

+Following a tryout, the Atlanta Falcons signed Arcega-Whiteside on May 22, 2023.
+He was released on August 29.

+Toronto Argonauts

+On January 8, 2024, it was announced that Arcega-Whiteside had signed with the Toronto Argonauts of the Canadian Football League.
+He was placed on the reserve/retired list on April 24.

 Personal life

 Both of his parents, Joaquín Arcega and Valorie Whiteside, played professional basketball in Spain.
 Arcega is Spanish and Whiteside is an African American from South Carolina.
 Valorie Whiteside played college basketball at Appalachian State and is the all-time leading scorer in women's basketball for the Southern Conference.
 She later played professionally in Europe and met Joaquín Arcega in Spain.
 Two of Arcega's uncles, Fernando Arcega and José Arcega, also played basketball professionally in Spain and represented Spain in the Olympics.

 While at Stanford, Arcega-Whiteside majored in international relations.
 He interned with the office of former Secretary of State Condoleezza Rice.

+Arcega-Whiteside and Brianna Lorena Garcia got married in June 2022.
+Garcia was a Golden State Warriors dancer.